 Cats can vomit for a multitude of reasons and what they vomit can be just as varied.
 Brown vomit, though, can be a sign of a serious illness.
 Vomiting itself is what is considered to be a nonspecific symptom.
 It could be associated with an array of health concerns.
-Some of these can include things like allergic reactions, internal obstructions, pancreatitis, heatstroke/hyperthermia, hypothermia, parasitic infections, liver disease, poisoning, stress, depression, or even anxiety.
+Some of these can include things like allergic reactions, internal obstructions, pancreatitis, kidney failure, parasitic infections, liver disease, inflammation, poisoning, or nervous system disorders.
 But what could be causing your cat to vomit brown liquid specifically?

 Causes of Your Cat Vomiting up Brown Liquid